mobiosolutions/laravel-rest-api-with-passport/README.md

         composer require laravel/passport

-After successfully install package, we require to get default migration for create new passport tables in our database. so let's run bellow command.
+After successfully installing the package, we are required to get default migration for creating new passport tables in our database. so let's run bellow command:

     php artisan migrate